ASCTech/asc_install/TestCases/asc_events.md

     +    The WYSIWYG editor should contain the correct functionality.

-5. Add one or more terms from each vocabulary on news creation form.
+5. Add one or more terms from each vocabulary on event creation form.
     +   Form should contain terms and renamed vocabularies as entered in step 2.